vinceimbat/vinceimbat/content/2022 annual review.md

 After doing photography and walking for almost a month, I felt the urge to return to my foundation: philosophy and contemplation.
 I reminded myself that my walks and photos would be more meaningful if I am more intentional about them, that is if I use them to deepen my sense of meaning.
 To facilitate this meaning-making, I continued to sharpen my writing this month.
 I continued marinating myself in narratives, which helped me elevate my experiences while walking.

-Another highlight of June was ordering, unboxing, and reading *[[Kissa by Kissa — Mod|Kissa by Kissa]]* by Craig Mod.
+Another highlight of June was ordering, unboxing, and reading *[[literature/kissa by kissa mod|Kissa by Kissa]]* by Craig Mod.
 I read the book in two sittings and learned a lot about walking, books, and photography—stuff I could use in my work.

 ![[files/savia_birthday.jpg]]